OFFICIAL RULES for The Zebulon 2020

 - Remember to adapt your header so that no reference to your name or other personally identifying information is included.

-- Remember to remove any identifying information from the names of the files uploaded.
+- Remember to remove any identifying information from the names of the files uploaded including any metadata.

 NOTE: These formatting guidelines are helpful when submitting to an editor or agent, but there is no gold standard in the industry.
 When actually submitting to an industry professional, do your homework and find out exactly what format you should use.
 A simple trip to their website will usually answer your questions.